If you don’t find an answer, Get in touch

 VRA has an elected Board of Directors.
 The association's day-to-day operations are handled by an external association management firm.
 VRA also purchases external services to provide communications such as bulletins as well as stakeholder development, marketing and relationship-building.
-VRA operates under a five-year Strategic Plan, approved in December 2015.
+VRA operates under a five-year Strategic Plan which is reviewed yearly by the board.

 What is the relationship between CAVEWAS and VRA Canada?

 In the 1980s several Assessment professionals opted to form their own professional association, the Canadian Association for Vocational Evaluation and Work Adjustment (CAVEWA).
 Although CAVEWA was highly successful and respected, the membership voted to reunite with the VRA to enhance its operations through economies of scale and to focus more on outcomes and less on administration.
 CAVEWA became the first functionally based Society of the VRA and remains so to this day under the name CAVEWAS.

 VRA Canada - originally the Canadian Association of Rehabilitation Personnel, and later the Canadian Association of Rehabilitation professionals - was incorporated on May 7, 1970.
 In May 2020, VRA Canada celebrated its 50th anniversary.

 How is VRA Canada governed?

 VRA Canada is governed in accordance with the Canadian Not-for-Profit Corporations Act, the VRA Articles of Incorporation and Continuance documents, and VRA by-laws.
 Due diligence reporting is conducted through Industry Canada.